Summary of how The Football Association Limited (“The FA”) uses your data

 - information contained in DBS certificates is retained for the duration of any investigation or case;

-- information and/or intelligence gathered in relation to safeguarding matters, and details of any actions taken by The FA and any decisions taken to bar participants from participation on safeguarding grounds or to enforce FA Regulations will be reviewed every 7 years.
+- information and/or intelligence gathered in relation to safeguarding matters, and details of any actions taken by The FA and any decisions taken to bar individuals who have been or are involved in grassroots and professional football in any capacity from participation on safeguarding grounds or to enforce FA Regulations will be reviewed every 7 years.
 If The FA considers that ongoing retention is justified, it will continue to retain relevant information until at least the next review.
 We will also review the information we hold about you at the end of any investigation or case to ensure this remains relevant.
 For particularly serious cases, we may inevitably hold information indefinitely, but this will remain subject to review.